-Make the layer you wish to have the Identifier and Description added to the Current layer.
+Make the layer for the Identifier and Description the Current layer.

 Enter the ID and Description (if required) into the appropriate boxes, check the boxes if you wish to have them visible on the map and then click on the Apply button.
 If displayed on the map, the ID and description will be placed on the current layer.